aptise/peter_sslers/docs/Configuration_Options.md

 * `admin_prefix` (optional) prefix for the admin tool. defaults to `/.well-known/peter_sslers`
 * `admin_url` (optional) used for display in instructions.
 If omitted, scheme+server+prefix will be used.

-If you have a custom openssl install, you probably want these settings

-    openssl_path = /usr/local/bin/openssl
-    openssl_path_conf = /usr/local/ssl/openssl.cnf

 These options are used by the server AND by the test suite.